Nimoscmp/weather-api/README.md

-# Getting Started with Create React App
+# Weather dashboard

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a project where you can explore the weather of the main cities in the world into a dashboard.

 ## Available Scripts